ashwin-333/image-edit/README.md

 ```

 The output images are automatically resized to match the dimensions of the corresponding input images, ensuring consistent aspect ratios and sizes.

+## Results

+Make a results/ directory in the root of your project, and result jsons for every run (labeled by timestamp) will be stored there.